No Expectations: Critical reception

 Jim Beviglia ranked "No Expectations" the 51st best Rolling Stones song in Counting Down the Rolling Stones: Their 100 Finest Songs.
 Complex.com praised its "mystical, evocative lyrics" and ranked it 25th in its Top 50 Rolling Stones songs.
 Rolling Stone ranked it 39th in its countdown of the band's top 100 songs, calling it "an early, vital result of the Stones turning to rock's deeper roots."

+Classic Rock History critic Matthew Pollard rated "No Expectations" as the Rolling Stones' 8th best deep cut, calling it "the Rolling Stones at their most vulnerable."

 Performances

 The song's first live performance was filmed for The Rolling Stones Rock and Roll Circus, which documents Jones' last live performance with the band.
 The band has since rarely played the song live.
 The second, and most notable performance, was at the Hyde Park free concert on 5 July 1969, which was held as a memorial to Jones, who died two days before.
 The third live performance was at the 18 January 1973, benefit concert at the Los Angeles Forum for victims of the 23 December 1972, earthquake in Nicaragua.

 The Stones did not play it live again until 28 August 1994, in Cleveland, Ohio.
 On the 2002/03 "Licks" tour, they played it 11 times in total, and most recently they played it on their 50th anniversary tour in San Jose, California, on 8 May 2013, with Ronnie Wood playing the slide guitar.
 Former Stones guitarist Mick Taylor, who replaced Jones, has also covered the song during his concerts, including his 2012 performances at New York City's Iridium Jazz Club.
 "No Expectations" is also included on the 1972 Stones compilation album More Hot Rocks (Big Hits & Fazed Cookies).
 The single version is available on Singles Collection: The London Years.